reactodia/reactodia.github.io/docs/components/connections-menu.md

+---
+title: <ConnectionsMenu />
+---

 # Connections Menu

-[ConnectionsMenu](/docs/api/workspace/functions/ConnectionsMenu) component is a [canvas widget](/docs/components/canvas.md) to explore and navigate the graph by adding connected entities to the diagram.
+[`<ConnectionsMenu />`](/docs/api/workspace/functions/ConnectionsMenu) component is a [canvas widget](/docs/components/canvas.md) to explore and navigate the graph by adding connected entities to the diagram.

 ### Example: opening a connections menu on load